KenKundert/nestedtext/doc/format.rst

             - Zach
             - Maggie

-Dictionaries and lists can be nested to an arbitrary depth.
+Dictionaries and lists can be nested to an arbitrary depth, but the leaf values are always strings.

 Blank lines and comment lines are ignored.
 Blank lines are empty lines or lines that consist only of white space.
 Comment lines are lines where the first